Should Your Child See a Doctor?

 - Your child looks or acts very sick

-- Using antibiotic eye drops over 3 days and pus persists
+- Using antibiotic eye drops over 3 days and pus is still there.

-- Remove the dried and liquid pus from the eyelids with warm water and wet cotton balls.
+- Remove all the dried and liquid pus from the eyelids.
+Use warm water and wet cotton balls to do this.

 - Do this whenever pus is seen on the eyelids.